TITLE:

 1.0 Purpose

-Whenever respiratory hazards cannot feasibly be mitigated through material substitution, engineering controls (in the form of local and/or portable exhaust systems) are the preferred methods.
-This appendix provides how to determine if an engineering control is required; appropriate use parameters; and repair, maintenance, and inspection schedules.
+Whenever respiratory hazards cannot feasibly be mitigated through material substitution, engineering controls (in the form of fixed and/or portable exhaust ventilation) are the preferred methods.
+This appendix provides how to determine if engineering controls are required; appropriate use parameters; and repair, maintenance, and inspection schedules.

 2.0 Scope

-The following table provides minimum capture velocities required to mitigate a hazard for a typical condition, and the contaminant velocity.
-(These are representative conditions found at Jefferson Lab, other conditions may apply.
-Contact Industrial Hygiene if there is a concern regarding your specific condition.)
+This appendix covers fixed and portable exhaust ventilation available at Jefferson Lab.
+Table 1 provides the minimum capture velocities required to mitigate a hazard for a typical condition.
+These are representative conditions found at Jefferson Lab, other conditions may apply.
+Contact Industrial Hygiene if there is concern regarding your specific condition.

 Condition Examples